New York jurors shown naked photos of Harvey Weinstein

-NEW YORK (Reuters) - Jurors in Harvey Weinstein’s New York rape trial were shown naked photographs of the former Hollywood producer on Tuesday over his lawyers’ objections.
+NEW YORK (Reuters) - (Warning: this story contains graphic images.)
+Jurors in Harvey Weinstein’s New York rape trial were shown naked photographs of the former Hollywood producer on Tuesday over his lawyers’ objections.

 A sketch artist hired by Reuters saw a couple of the naked photos when they were passed to the jury and produced a drawing for the news agency.
 In the courtroom, prosecutors did not say why the photographs were introduced or how many were presented.